-Egyptians are a kind people who, in recent years, have fallen on tough times because of the Arab Spring.
+Egyptians are a kind people who, in recent years, have fallen into tough times because of the Arab Spring.
 When I was there tourism was down 80% and many people were out of work because of the lack of jobs.

 Don’t: Wear shorts and/or tank tops when visiting Egypt

 Egypt is a predominately Muslim country and the people who are not Muslim are very conservative.
-Therefore shorts, tank tops, and generally reveling clothing are not recommended.
+Therefore shorts, tank tops, and generally revealing clothing are not recommended.
 In Egypt, showing your shoulders and knees is considered inappropriate.
 I personally think this is one of the biggest Egypt travel tips I can give you.

-While it seems like you’re going to be extremely warm wearing pants and shirts with sleeves, but it’s all about the material the clothes are made from.
+While it seems like you’re going to be extremely warm wearing pants and shirts with sleeves, it’s all about the material the clothes are made from.
 I recommend wearing linen and cotton.

 Additionally, when entering certain religious sites you will be required to wear clothing that doesn’t show your knees and shoulders.
 Women will need to wear a scarf over their heads at many religious sites as well.